 Surrounded by hazardous conditions and materials, we find solace, joy and connection through the smallest actions of stitching, braiding, knotting, weaving and beading, opening up time to breathe, opening up space to share.

-Each of my crafted works intertwines three main threads: gathering of largely found materials; rote-handmaking; and social engagement.
+Each crafted work intertwines three main threads: gathering of largely found materials; rote-handmaking; and social engagement.
 In doing so, what may appear to be a fuzzy retreat from hazardous personal, local, and global conditions is in fact humane activity to seek alternatives.